rism-digital/rism.info/contact.en.md

 # Contact RISM

-Please contact the RISM Editorial Center at [contact@rism.info](mailto:contact@rism.info) with any questions, comments, or suggestions.
+Please contact the RISM Editorial Network at [contact@rism.info](mailto:contact@rism.info) with any questions, comments, or suggestions.

 If you need a **RISM siglum** for an institution but you cannot find it in the [Directory of RISM Library Sigla](/community/sigla.html), we will create it for you.